Confession: I had no idea what cluster feeding was when we had our first daughter.

 “So while we can have theories about why they cluster feed, what matters is that we let them do it — that’s the way to establish and maintain mom’s milk supply” (Turgeon, 2018).

-Darcy cluster fed for a few days, usually in the evening from about 6-10pm.
+Darcy started cluster feeding at night from about 6-10pm.
 After this marathon of nursing, she slept great!
 Laney, my new baby, cluster fed from about 11pm to 3am.
 (Yikes!)
 With both of my daughters, we took the best naps after their “cluster feeding” session.
 As you can imagine, cluster feeding is exhausting for baby and mom.

 Throw the Sleep Schedule Out the Window